Unlimited Runway - A Vital Startup Concept

 By Ben LimFebruary 28, 2018No Comments

-Too often I see Startups trying to burn cash quickly to bring in revenues, meaning they have a limited runway vs an unlimited runway.
+Too often I see Startups trying to burn cash quickly to bring in revenues, meaning they have a limited runway instead of an unlimited runway.
 More often than not, I see that these revenues come in short.
 Upon inspection, they often have not validated what I call Startup Fundamentals.
 However, to even achieve that in the first place, they first need what I call the unlimited runway;

-Unlimited Runway is defined as the point where cash flows are breakeven
+Unlimited Runway is defined as the point where cash flows are breakeven or close to sustainable operating cash flow.

 Startup Fundamentals: Market, Product, and Monetisation Validation